ZuebeyirEser/Music-database/README.md

 The same logic applies to all other tables in your database.
 Therefore, our database satisfies BCNF.

-# Contribution

-Below table it is shown the contribtion of the each group member to music database project.

-**Team Members**: **Contribution Rate:**

-- Zübeyir Eser 25 %
-- Welat Irmak 15 %
-- Hassaan Naveed 20 %
-- Ashish Ghaskata 25 %
-- Ahmed Mohammedseid 15 %

 1. <http://10.97.5.102/phpmyadmin>: Note that this URL is reachable within University of Applied Sciences Aschaffenburg network. [↑](#footnote-ref-1)